 - EnGAGE Scotland, Key contact: Elizabeth Bomberg (University of Edinburgh)

 - New Media, public beliefs and behaviours, Key contact: Greg Philo (Glasgow University)

 - Bottom-Up Industrial Energy Use, Key Contact: Geoff Hammond (University of Bath)

 - Disaggerated scenarios for demand studies, Key contact: Steven Firth (Loughborough University)

 - Future role of thermal energy storage, Key Contact: Philip Eames (Loughborough University)

-- Optimising Value Propositions for Energy Efficient Renovations, Key Contact: George Chryssochoidis (University of East Anglia)
+- Value Propositions for Energy efficient Renovation Decisions (VERD), Key Contact: George Chryssochoidis (University of East Anglia)